oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 <details><summary><b>Kubernetes dashboard and the metrics-server</b></summary>
 <p>

-The metrics server provides information on the current use of the cluster, the kubernetes dashboard is being updated to version 2, then it will be able to pull data from the metrics server and you'll be able to see the CPU and Memory utilization in the dashboard.
-At the time of writing (Feb 2020) the v2 dashboard had just started it's beta process
+The metrics server provides information on the current use of resources in the cluster, the kubernetes dashboard has just been updated to version 2, at some point the plan is that the dashboard will be able to connect to the metrics-server and you will be able to see the pod CPU and memory usage in the dashboard

 </p></details>